PurdueCAM2Project/HELPSweb/source/expectations.rst

 Your team will submit several drafts of the report throughout the semester to give others the opportunity to evaluate and critique your work.
 We expect your team to continually revise the content and organization of the report as the semester goes on.
 This means that although you may only be submitting the "Related Work" section of the paper you may need to revise your "Abstract" to match the "Related Work" section.

-**Note**: Each draft of the report should be submitted as a group assignment on BlackBoard **as a PDF file** and a link must be shared to the Overleaf.
+**Note**: Each draft of the report should be submitted as a group assignment on BlackBoard **as a PDF file** and a link **must** be shared to the Overleaf.

 Abstract Draft
 +++++++++++++++

 The Abstract Draft should include the paper title and abstract section.

+The title of the paper should be one or two lines long.
+You should not exceed two lines.
+Be informative, not too vague or broad.
+It is generally a good idea to write up 2 to 5 candidate titles and run them by your co-authors/teammates and advisors.

-For the abstract section can be laid out as follows:
+The abstract section helps the reader determine whether or not the paper is worth reading.
+A good abstract section is organized as follows:

  - Problem (2-3 sentences)
  - Existing work and deficiencies (2-3 sentences)